Cimpress-MCP/auth0-sso-login.js/README.md

   // the auth0 audience - see https://auth0.com/docs/api-auth/tutorials/client-credentials
   audience: 'specify the auth0 audience, as agreed for the set of applications with the same audience',

-  // the URL where the auth0 hidden login should redirect. this is preferably a small page that will be loaded as an iframe
-  // see example as part of the package, but also copied below
-  loginRedirectUri: `${window.location.origin}/silent-callback.html`,

   // the logout URL, which should be accessible by a non-authenticated user
   logoutRedirectUri: `${window.location.origin}/#/logout`,